International Prospective Students

 A "completion date" was entered into item #5 on page 1 of your I-20 based on your particular major and degree level.
 This is an estimate of time the University feels it may take you to fulfill all degree requirements.
 However, if you are not able to finish your program on that date, you can request an extension from the Tiffin University International Student Services Office at least one month before the completion date expires.

 According to U.S. immigration regulations, the "completion date" is defined as the day you complete your final degree requirements.
 Your actual completion date may not necessarily be the day of your graduation ceremony or the date on your I-20 (In fact, many students actually finish their degree requirements before the completion date on their I-20).

 TU attempts to accurately reflect the cost of your education in your I-20 document.
-However, because final housing assignments are not made until arrival, and because you may have to take additional ELAC courses after your English placement test, you should not consider this an official statement of fees.
+However, because final housing assignments are not made until arrival, and because you may have to take additional ESL courses after your English placement test, you should not consider this an official statement of fees.

 This information will be viewed during your visa appointment and you must prove through official documents that it is true and accurate.
 Please notify us as soon as possible if your financial situation has changed since the time that you provided your financial documents to TU.

 This section is used by TU to notify the Visa Officer of any notes that we feel may improve your chances of receiving a visa.

 STEP 8 Contact the International Admissions Office after your visa interview